vebnz/veb.co.nz/_posts/2019-07-26-react-native-phone-input.markdown

 date:   2019-07-26 09:12:23 +1300
 categories: code react
 ---
 The other week I decided to move away from `react-native-phone-input` ([Github link](https://github.com/thegamenicorus/react-native-phone-input)) because I just found it too annoying, and it seemed like such an easy thing to do.
-It was!
+It was!  :sweat_smile:

 Although I don't have the same features as the forementioned library, it works well enough for me, and over time I can improve on it according to my needs.